The 10 commandments of how to be a good volunteer

 Being a Worldpacker is a unique experience that changes the life of anyone that goes through it.
 However, in order for it to be a positive experience, it's important that both the volunteer as well as the host have a win-win exchange.

-When receiving a volunteer, the host is also opening up to an experience and hopes that it will be the best possible.
+When receiving a volunteer, the host is also opening up to a new experience and hopes that it will be the best possible.
 Volunteers that do not take the initiative to help in the ways they agreed beforehand can hurt the entire operation of the hostel or work exchange environment they commit to.

-Check out the 10 commandments of being a good volunteer:
+The 10 commandments of being a good volunteer

-The first step to making everything happen is to always keep the dialogue going.
-Before getting to the destination, talk to the host a lot and and ask questions about work hours, what you'll be doing, length of stay and what your accommodation will be.
+Before arriving to your destination, talk to your host a lot and and ask questions about work hours, what you'll be doing, length of stay and what your accommodation will be.
 Be clear about any expectations you have and be transparent and honest from the start.

-In addition to that, while you're volunteering it's also very important to talk with the host about any problems that may arise, anything you're unhappy with and even getting and giving feedback.
+While you're volunteering, it's also very important to talk with your host about any problems that may arise or anything you're unhappy with.
+Giving and receiving feedback is always encouraged.
 Many times the solution to a problem is a good conversation.

-When you fill an open volunteer position in a hostel, you are committed to helping the host.
-This includes paying attention to work schedules, always being on time, being helpful and completing the tasks in the best way possible, as well as giving attention and assistance to guests whenever necessary, and completing your assigned tasks in most productive way possible.
+When you fill an open volunteer position in a hostel, you are committing to helping your host.
+This includes paying attention to your work schedule, being on time, giving attention and assistance to guests whenever necessary, and completing your assigned tasks in most productive way possible.

 6. Focus on the ways of the culture